futsaltokyo/groundstaff/README.md

     --tel TEXT            mobile tel number to reserve in --indoor / --outdoor  set this if booking indoor court; defaults to outdoor court
+    --dryrun              use --dryrun if you do not want to make reservation

 # Example to book for Bonfim indoor court from 1800 to 2000 for 31st Dec 2019